Joc Pederson Player Props: Giants vs. Dodgers

 Joc Pederson At The Plate

-- Pederson is batting .268 with four doubles, a triple, seven home runs and 19 walks.
+- Pederson has four doubles, a triple, seven home runs and 20 walks while hitting .272.

-- In 65.7% of his 35 games this season, Pederson has picked up at least one hit.
-He's also had three multi-hit games.

-- In 17.1% of his games this season, he has gone deep, and 5.2% of his trips to the plate.
+- He has homered in 16.7% of his games this year, and 5.1% of his chances at the plate.

-- In 16 games this season (45.7%), Pederson has picked up an RBI, and in seven of those games (20.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Pederson has had at least one RBI in 44.4% of his games this year (16 of 36), with two or more RBI seven times (19.4%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 15 of 35 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.